randy-shreeves/video-streaming-application/README.md

-# Video Streaming
+# Video Streaming Application

-A full-stack video streaming application built with Spring Boot and React.
-Authenticated users can browse a movie catalog, view movie details, and stream video content directly from the browser.
-Administrators can manage the movie catalog through a protected admin interface.
+A full-stack video streaming application that permits authenticated users to browse and stream video content in their browser.

 ## Features

-- Browse movie catalog and view movie details
-- Stream MP4 video through the browser
-- JWT-based authentication
-- Role-based authorization for administrative operations
-- Protected access to media resources
-- Admin interface for creating, editing, uploading, and deleting movies
-- RESTful backend API
-- PostgreSQL database with Flyway migrations
-- Unit and integration testing
-- Docker Compose development environment
+Users may register a new account and, once logged in, browse a movie catalog, view specific movie details, and stream a movie/video in their browser.
+Administrators have access to a media management page where they can upload, edit, or delete movies/videos, as well as publish or unpublish them to/from the movie catalog for regular users to view.
+The application utilizes byte range requests to ensure fast load times and video seeking.

 ## Screenshots